• Skip to primary navigation

 • Preheat the oven to 400 º F (200 ºC).

 • Slice the eggplants into about ¼" (½ cm) slices.
 Drizzle olive oil and salt on top, and place them on parchment paper.
-Bake them for 15 minutes.
+Roast them for 15 minutes.

 • Make the sauce by adding a garlic clove, tomato puree, and basil leaves on top of the fresh tomato sauce into a large pot on medium heat.
 Stir constantly and top with a lid.
 Let the sauce cook for about 20 minutes; then remove the garlic clove.